 The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

-This helps in preventing any adverse side effects that might threaten the vulnerable fetus during pregnancy.
+This helps prevent any adverse side effects that might threaten the vulnerable fetus during pregnancy.

-The measurement of results in organic and herbal supplements is dependent on each individual.
-Individuals react in different ways to supplements; therefore, what might work for one might not work for another.
+The measurement of results in organic and herbal supplements depends on each individual.
+Individuals react differently to supplements; therefore, what might work for one might not work for another.

 Components of organic tea